User Experience Designer

 - a computer-related area such as computer science.

-- and/or examples of projects you have worked on.
+- examples of projects you have worked on.

-A tertiary entrance qualification is needed to enter tertiary training.
-Useful subjects at school include maths, art, graphics and computing/digital studies.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include design and visual communication, and digital technologies.

 - good at communicating ideas

 - able to accept criticism

 - able to work well under pressure and unsupervised

 - skilled at problem solving.